mavlink/qgc-dev-guide/en/getting_started/container.md

 ```

 > **Note** The `-t` flag is essential.
-  Keep in mind this is tagging the image for later reference since you can have multiple builds of the same Container
+  Keep in mind this is tagging the image for later reference since you can have multiple builds of the same container

 <span></span>
 > **Note** If building on a Mac computer with an M1 chip you must also specify the build option `--platform linux/x86_64` as shown: